Energizing Greater Montreal

 As part of this agreement, Centraide contributes to Montreal’s neighbourhood roundtables and to the Coalition montréalaise des tables de quartier, which provides leadership for the project.
 Additionally, Centraide contributes to five local roundtables in Laval and on the South Shore that are not part of the Montreal agreement.

-A model unique to the world, made in Montreal
+A model unique in the word, made in Montreal

-These neighbourhood round tables bring together as many stake holders as possible from various backgrounds, including first and foremost residents, as well as representatives from the cultural, economic, education, and public security sectors, among others.
+These neighbourhood roundtables include as many stakeholders as possible from various backgrounds: residents first and foremost but also representatives from the community, cultural, economic, education, public security and municipal sectors.